AnthonyDickson/HIVE/README.md

    CLI flag `--create_masks` when you run the program.

 ## Output Format
-The generated meshes are saved into a single glTF formatted file.
+The generated meshes are saved to a glTF formatted file.
 Each mesh in the glTF file represents the mesh for all objects for a given frame.